Talisman (band): 1990s

-When Elecktra went bankrupt just when the mixing was finished the album's release was delayed.
+Just when the mixing was finished the album's release was delayed.
 Meanwhile, Soto's US-based project Eyes got signed and Jacob left for Los Angeles to help Eyes demo and record what would be their first release.
 During this time an employee of the label that had originally signed Talisman moved to a new label and the masters of the first album were bought from the bankrupt label.
 So Talisman was eventually released in February 1990 on the Airplay/Vinyl Mania label.
 The first single "I'll Be Waiting" reached number 2 in Sweden's singles chart and 33,000 copies of the album were sold in two months in Sweden.

 Live the band featured: Jason Bieler on guitar (Saigon Kick), Jakob "Jake Samuel" Samuelsson on drums and Thomas Vikström on keyboards and backing vocals.
 Talisman was one of the top ten drawing acts in Sweden that summer.
 Unfortunately, the label went bust – ending any chances of international exposure for the album.

 Following the summer of 1990 Soto signed to the Pasha label with Eyes, Bieler was enjoying some success with Saigon Kick, and Jacob signed to Warner Sweden.
 A trip to the US and the UK followed, looking for talent but without success.
 After a few auditions back home Jacob chose then 19-year-old guitar player Fredrik Åkesson.

 Eventually Marcel met again Matti Alfonzetti (an old acquaintance from grade school) and they started writing and recording together in 1992.
 However, a change in personnel at Warner resulted in Talisman leaving that label and spending most of 1992 looking for a new label, Alfonzetti left to join Skin Trade.

 Christer Wedin was interested in releasing a second Talisman album if Soto was available.
 Soto agreed and the band returned to the studio.
 The new album "Genesis" was recorded in three weeks in December 1992 at Stocksund Recording Studios.
 Soto joined the recording along with his then-girlfriend Julie Greaux (Billy Idol, Axel Rudi Pell) who ended up playing the grand piano on "All I Want".
-In conjunction with the release of "Genesis" early 1993 Dino Music re-released the first album "Talisman" adding six live tracks recorded in Sweden in 1990.
+In conjunction with the release of "Genesis" early 1993 Dino Music re-released the first album Talisman adding six live tracks recorded in Sweden in 1990.
 When "Genesis" was released the single "Mysterious" got some airplay and the album immediately sold more than 15,000 copies in Sweden.
-Furthermore, both "Talisman" and "Genesis" garnered some international interest throughout Europe and Japan.
+Furthermore, both Talisman and Genesis garnered some international interest throughout Europe and Japan.

 The band did a club tour in Sweden in March with Julie Greaux on keyboards and Jake Samuel back again on drums.
 While the band was planning a tour in Japan Samuel left again to pursue a singing career.
 The new drummer was Jamie Borger from Treat.

 After the end of the European tour in early October Jamie and Marcel spent the following two months in a rehearsal studio in Upplands Väsby, just outside Stockholm writing, playing bits of music, improvising arrangements, learning the new stuff and collecting tons of material.